 Lis Asklund’s main interest was people and she was happy to man the barricades on behalf of the rights of the “little man” in the face of authoritarian bureaucracy.
 Her final area of activism was in the sphere of psychiatric care, which she herself had experienced first-hand in her own family.
 In 1977 she completed her last report before she retired.
 This was on the Fountain House movement in New York.
 A Fountain House is a club for former psychiatric patients, where they are given meaningful jobs such as cleaning, shopping and preparing food, running an office, reception work, telephone exchange, and working in second-hand shops, for example.
 This report led to the opening of a Fontänhus in Stockholm, with Lis Asklund as one of the prime catalysts behind it, and with the Riksförbund för social och mental hälsa (Swedish National Association for Social and Mental Health) as the main employer.
 The house was formally opened in 1980 and Lis Asklund served as the first chair of the board.
 Since then several Fontänhus have opened in Sweden.
 Lis Asklund’s great concern for social issues, combined with her talent for dealing with them and her tireless networking once again delivered results.

 Lis Asklund divorced Erik Asklund in 1980 and then spent a few years living with the author Gustaf Rune Eriks.
 She wrote about her life in her book Uppbrot, which was published in 1986.

 Lis Asklund died in Stockholm in 2006.
-She rests in the memorial garden of the Skog cemetery in Stockholm.
+She rests in the memorial garden of The Woodland Cemetery in Stockholm.